Virtual Fracture Clinic (VFC)

 Radiohumeral joint located & no associated fracture of ulna

-Collar & cuff (single or double loop)
+Collar & cuff (single or double loop) or polysling

 Analgesia